Welcome to ParEvo

 - Participants are then asked to each add a short text describing what happens next.
-These are the nodes 1-10 in the diagram, representing contributions by 10 participants
+These are the nodes 1-10 in the diagram, representing contributions by 10 participants in the first "iteration"

 - Participants then read all these contributions and each select one they would most like to continue

 - Participants then add another short text describing what happens next to the storyline they have chosen.
 These are nodes 11 to 20 in the diagram, in the second iteration of the exercise

 - The process of selection then addition (points 3 and 4 above) are reiterated.
 The number of re-iterations is decided by the Facilitator either at the beginning, or as the exercise proceeds

 - There is finally a summary stage when the participants are asked to evaluate the surviving storylines in terms of their probability and desirability

 Find out much more about ParEvo on this very comprehensive supporting website

 Some additional points to note: